What’s the penalty for practicing massage without a license?

 Massage professionals practicing hot stone massage, yoga instruction or estheticians may also have special insurance needs.

-Licensure requirements differ from one state to the next, but it typically includes 500 to 650 hours of massage education.
+Licensure requirements differ from state to state but typically include 500 to 650 hours of massage training.

-Passing the Massage & Bodywork Licensing Exam (MBLEx) is another common requirement.
+Passing the Massage & Bodywork Licensing Exam (MBLEx) is another typical requirement.
 Here are the components of this standard test:

 • 12%: Anatomy and Physiology